The doom of dragons and the rise of Man

 Evolution, dragons, and Homo sapiens/Philosophy, the Bible and Evolution (alternate title)

 C.S.
-Lewis in “The Problem of Pain,” described man in his fundamental form being imbued with “humanity” as we witness it today (Fall of Man chapter; paragraph begins: For long centuries…).
+Lewis in “The Problem of Pain,” described man in his fundamental form being imbued with “humanity” as we witness it today.
+This is described in the Fall of Man chapter; paragraph begins: For long centuries…).

 In Genesis Chapter 3, the serpent spoke to Eve and convinced her to eat from the tree of knowledge of good and evil.
 Was this the moment when Homo neanderthalensis or Cro-Magnon became Homo sapiens?